FinFetChannel/Python_Synth/README.md

 ### Replay txt sound sequence

 To replay the sound sequency I think it's better to start a new script, but we can borrow most of it from the previous one.
 The main difference here is that there are no real keypresses, instead the program waits until the time for the new note to be played, so the keys in the notes dictionary are the notes themselves.
+This makes more sense for creating a music, the actual keyboard keys are not relevant.

 <details>
   <summary>Replay text file </summary>